-- Applicants should be registered as a general nurse or Registered Sick Children's Nurse or a Registered Midwife with a lest one year's post-registration experience, including at least six months in Neonatal Nursing (Neonatal Nursing is taken to mean a unit in which neonatal care is proved at Level I, Level 2-Special Care levels). - Have successfully completed the Neonatal Resuscitation Programme (Provider Level).
+- Applicants should be registered as a general nurse or Registered Sick Children's Nurse or a Registered Midwife with at least one year's post-registration experience, including at least six months in Neonatal Nursing. - Have successfully completed the Neonatal Resuscitation Programme (Provider Level).